-- d.
-The state board of equalization and assessment shall annually certify its determination of agricultural value per acre to the assessor of each assessing unit. - 2. a.
-The state board equalization and assessment shall promulgate rules establishing the methodology for implementation of and two of this subdivisions one section, after consulting with the New York state college of agriculture and life sciences at Cornell university, department of agriculture and markets. financial institutions, and agricultural business farming representatives. others directly about agricultural knowledgeable economic data and following a review of comments and recommendations of the advisory council on agriculture.
+- state board αf 2. a.
+The shall and assessment equalization establishing the promulgate rules methodology for implementation of subdivisions one and two of this section, after consulting with the New York state college of agriculture and life sciences at Cornell university, the department of agriculture and markets, financial institutions, and agricultural business farming representatives, others directly about agricultural knowledgeable economic data and following a review of comments and recommendations of the advisory council on agriculture.
 Such rules shall include a description of the types of agricultural economic data and the methods for their compilation and computation for development of the economic profiles and a delineation of the process to be followed in applying the income capitalization method. - b.
 Agricultural economic data on which to base the economic profiles shall be gathered by the New York state college of agriculture and life sciences at Cornell university, the crop reporting service of the New York state department of agriculture and markets and such other sources as may be appropriate, consistent with the types of data and methods set forth for the income capitalization methodology. - 3. a.
-It shall be the responsibility of the commissioner of agriculture and markets to establish a land classification system based on soils productivity and capability which takes into account climatic conditions. so doing, the commissioner shall foster participation by agricultural districting advisory committees. district soil and water conservation committees, and the cooperative extension service and consult with other state agencies. appropriate federal agencies. municipalities, the New York state college of agriculture and life sciences at Cornell university and farm organizations. - b.
-The initial land classification system shall be promulgated by rule by the commissioner following a review of comments and recommendations of the advisory council on agriculture and

-- after a public hearing.
-In making any subsequent revisions to the land classification system the commissioner may, in his discretion, conduct a public hearing.
+It shall be the responsibility of the commissioner of agriculture and markets to establish a land classification system based on soils productivity and capability which takes into account climatic conditions.
+In so doing, the commissioner shall foster by agricultural participation advisory committees, districting district soil and water conservation committees, and the cooperative extension service and consult with other state agencies, appropriate federal agencies, municipalities, the New York state college of agriculture and life sciences at Cornell university and farm organizations. - b.
+The initial land classification system shall be promulgated by rule by the commissioner following a review of comments and recommendations of the advisory council on agriculture and after a public hearing.
+In making any subsequent revisions to the land classification system the commissioner may, in his discretion, conduct a

+- public hearing.
 The commissioner shall certify to the state board of equalization and assessment the initial land classification system and any subsequent revisions thereto. - c.
-The commissioner shall prepare such materials as may be needed for the utilization of the land classification system and provide assistance to landowners and local officials in its use. - 4. a.
+The commissioner shall prepare such materials as may be needed for the utilization of the land classification system and provide assistance to landowners and local officials in its use.

+- 4. a.
 In carrying out their responsibilities under this section, the state board of equalization and assessment and the commissioner shall keep the advisory council on agriculture fully apprised of matters relating to its duties and responsibilities. - b.
 In doing so the state board of equalization and assessment and the commissioner shall provide, in a timely manner, any materials needed by the advisory council on agriculture to carry out its responsibilities under this section.

 Added L. 1980, C. 79, Sec.
-7.
+7. Section repealed and new Section added by L. 1987, C. 774, Secs.
+1 and 2.